 - Compound sets – alternating two exercises for the same muscle group, taking as little rest as possible between each set.

-Of course, Weider didn't discover any of the principles used by bodybuilders, but he did name them.
-Pumping became known as the "Weider Flushing Principle."
-Training with loose form was retitled the "Weider Cheating Principle."
-Even adding more weight to the bar was credited as the "Weider Overload Principle."
-Terms like supersets, giant sets and descending sets are all part of the terminology of today's lifter, courtesy of Joe Weider.
+While Weider didn’t discover the principles, he did name them.
+Pumping is the “Weider Flushing Principle.”
+Training with loose form is the “Weider Cheating Principle.”
+Adding more weight to the bar is the “Weider Overload Principle.”
+Terms like supersets, giant sets, and descending sets are all part of the terminology of today’s lifter, courtesy of Joe Weider.

 “I’m proud of everything that I did over the years,” Weider says.
 “Everything that I did was for the love of it.”

-Joe's dream, even during the rough years in Montreal, was to bring accurate, complete training advice and routines to the masses, a dream that has placed him in his current position as publisher and editor of Muscle and Fitness, Flex, Prime and Men's Fitness Magazines.
+Joe’s dream, even during the rough years in Montreal, was to bring accurate, complete training advice and routines to the masses.
+This was a dream that has placed him in his position as publisher and editor of Muscle and Fitness, Flex, Prime, and Men’s Fitness Magazines.

-Joe is clearly the father of modern bodybuilding, and regardless of what people say about him, he possesses a tremendous love for the sport.
+Joe Weider father of bodybuilding.
+Regardless of what people say about him, he possesses a tremendous love for the sport.
 He built the empire of bodybuilding, and he deserves respect.